-Paying a little for web advertising, what is part of the digital marketing, pays off.
-It has been shown that the click through rate for a mobile search ad on Google in the first position is 27.7%, and people use Google a lot—there are 2.3 million Google searches every second.
+Paying a little for web advertising, what is part of digital marketing, pays off.
+It has been shown that the click-through rate for a mobile search ad on Google in the first position is 27.7%, and people use Google a lot—there are 2.3 million Google searches every second.

 At first, web advertising might seem as a bit expensive mean of digital marketing.
 Nevertheless, there are plenty of tools which offer free or heavily discounted plans to nonprofits.
 For example, Google.

 To begin with, Google and Facebook—two of the top places to advertise online—are great starting points for nonprofits.
 They have the widest reach, really easy to set up and scale and allocate more resources to these ads afterward.

 - Google: Google Ad Grants give your nonprofit $10,000 USD of in-kind AdWords advertising every month, and all you need is a Google nonprofit account and a Google AdWords account to apply.
 For some excellent tips on how to use Google for nonprofit advertising, visit here.

 - Facebook: AdEspresso is a tool that helps optimize your Facebook advertising—and they offer a 50% discount to nonprofits who apply and qualify.
 For some specialized tips on how to use Facebook advertising for your nonprofit, visit here.

 Video packs a punch.
 80% of users recall a video from the past 30 days, and one-third of all online activity is spent watching videos.
 Making educational or promotional videos can be an incredibly informative way to connect to your audience and increase membership.

 Tools like Facebook, Instagram, Vine, Snapchat and, of course, YouTube, enable a single low-budget video to reach a ton of different people.